tvdboom/ATOM/docs_sources/user_guide.md

 Additional things to take into account:

-* Custom models are not restricted to sklearn estimators.
-Every class implementing a fit and predict method can be used!
+* Custom models are not restricted to sklearn estimators, but they should follow sklearn's API, i.e. have a fit and predict method.
 * [Parameter customization](#parameter-customization) (for the initializer) is only possible for custom models which provide an estimator's class or an instance that has a `set_params()` method, i.e. its a child class of [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).